The Employment Rights Bill 2024: What it means for employers

 Flexible working

 This is a biggie.
 And a goodie!
 You’ll know by now that Leave Dates are big fans of flexible working as the norm, when the business model/industry allows for it.
 The new Bill makes flex arrangements available from day one, and staff can request these twice a year.
-Importantly, these requests won’t just be lip service – there are just 8 statutory reasons employers can deny a flexible work request.
-If you want to say no, you’ll need to explain, in writing, why it’s reasonable for you to do so.
+Importantly, these requests won’t just be lip service – there are just eight statutory reasons employers can deny a flexible work request.

 As we’ve mentioned in previous posts, flexible employers are (increasingly) attractive employers, so while this may initially be a hassle in some industries, we really think the train is moving irreversibly in this direction.
 So it’s better to get on board and be ready!